Michigan Elementary Provisional Certificate

 - Special Education, Cognitive Impairment and Learning Disabled/Elementary major.** Contact Department of Special Education and Literacy Studies to determine acceptable minors and desired level of preparation.

-Requirements and approval for the required minors and majors are available in the CoEHD Office of Admissions and Advising.
+Requirements and approval for these required minors are available in the Office of Admissions and Advising.
 All students must have minor slips signed by an approved elementary education advisor.

 Students selecting these curricula are required to:

-- complete the appropriate professional education minor, either the Elementary Professional Education minor or the Elementary Professional Education with Early Childhood Endorsement minor.
+- complete the appropriate professional education minor, either the Elementary Professional Education minor or the Early Childhood Professional Education minor.